 CLASS PREPARATION: Every student must be prepared every class period to discuss the assigned readings.
 This means taking notes on every reading and reflecting on the material (e.g., compare/contrast viewpoints, raise questions about things you don't understand).
 Reading the assignments right before class meets is insufficient to be able to discuss them intelligently.
 You need to take time to digest the authors' opinions and compare the different readings.
 For this reason, and because volunteerism has not worked, starting the second class meeting each student is required to email me a brief summary of individual assigned readings by 4:00 pm Tuesday, the day before class.
 There is a guide to writing summaries on e-learning.
-The reading list indicates which readings require summaries; textbook chapters are excluded.
-Single-space your summaries and include a full biblographic entry for each one; you should fit two to a page in 12 point font.
+This requirement applies to most of the readings except for the chapters in the textbooks and other exceptions noted on the reading list.
+Single-space your summaries and include a full bibliographic entry for each one; you should fit two to a page in 12 point font.
 Email them by attaching a single Word document with your last name and week # as the file name.
 This assignment gives you time the evening before class to read your notes to prepare for discussion, and will alert me to any readings that posed difficulties.
 It will also get you in the habit of composing annotations, which are necessary to complete the bibliography assignment (below).
 Summaries (max 5 points each week) account for 15% of the final grade.
 Late summaries lose 20% of value and their grading may be delayed.
 Every student is allowed to skip one week's summaries (but not the readings) with no penalty.
 Choose your week off wisely, and email me to say you are taking advantage of this option.
 Those who provide summaries every week receive extra credit.
 Week 1 and Week 12 summaries are optional for extra credit.